Debasish-Mahapatra/faxarray/README.md

 # faxarray

-**Fast, user-friendly interface for Météo-France FA files**
+**User-friendly interface for Météo-France FA files with xarray integration**

-A modern Python package that replaces EPyGrAM with a clean, xarray-like API.
-Provides easy plotting and fast NetCDF conversion.
+A Python package that wraps EPyGrAM with a clean, xarray-like API.
+Provides easy plotting and NetCDF conversion.

 ## Features

-- 🚀 **6x faster** than EPyGrAM for NetCDF conversion
 - 📊 **Easy plotting** with `.plot()` methods (like xarray)
-- 🔄 **Native xarray backend** - use `xr.open_dataset()` directly on FA files!
+- 🔄 **Native xarray backend** - use `xr.open_dataset()` directly on FA files
 - 📁 **Simple API** - no complex initialization required
 - 🛠️ **CLI tool** for quick operations